Doomsday: Odd Months

 Example: what day is this year's St. Patrick's Day, March 17th?

-Answer: Doomsday 2014 is Friday.
-March "0th" is Friday.
-March 7th is Friday.
-March 14th is Friday.
-Go three days forward, to get to Monday, March 17th.
+Answer: Doomsday 2015 is Saturday.
+March "0th" is Saturday.
+March 7th is Saturday.
+March 14th is Saturday.
+Now we go three days forward, to get to Tuesday, March 17th.

 Finally, we have to be able to do January.